hdadvisors/chesterfield-market-analysis/docs/part-1a-3.md

 # Market-affordable housing {#part-1a-3}

-This section will summarize research on market affordable housing, or what is commonly referred to as naturally occurring affordable housing (NOAH).
+This section summarizes research on market affordable housing, or what is commonly referred to as naturally occurring affordable housing (NOAH).
 Particular focus will be given to determining a common and accepted definition of NOAH.

 ## Background